bentocorp/www/README.md

 **EXPECT CONFLICTS**

-Several files and folders have been removed, including:
+Files and folders have been removed, including:

 ```
 .travis.yml